-Matrix to save the calculated H to.
+File to save the calculated H matrix to.
 Default value ’’.

 --w_file (-W) [string]

-Matrix to save the calculated W to.
+File to save the calculated W matrix to.
 Default value ’’.

 For further information, including relevant papers, citations, and theory, For further information, including relevant papers, citations, and theory, consult the documentation found at http://www.mlpack.org or included with your consult the documentation found at http://www.mlpack.org or included with your DISTRIBUTION OF MLPACK.
 DISTRIBUTION OF MLPACK.